 Transcript of Telephone Conversations Between CAISO Staff and Turlock Irrigation District Staff (dated: January 18, 2001), Exhibit No. JBG-7 at p.
 2. I do not understand how the ISO can claim that it did not purchase power pursuant to the DOE Orders on the same day it threatened to send a potential supplier to jail if that supplier did not provide energy pursuant to the DOE Orders.
 Attached is the Affidavit of Michael Brommer (Exhibit No. JBG-8), the Turlock staff member who received the call from the ISO, in which Mr. Brommer verifies that the transcript of the telephone conversation under oath.

-Due to the above representations and communications by the ISO to the DOE and to the generators in California, it is erroneous for the ISO to contend that it made purchases under the DOE Orders in only 5 days.
-Accordingly, I believe on each of the days the ISO filed certifications with the DOE, that it then made purchases of energy and capacity under the DOE Orders.
+Due to the above representations and communications by the ISO to the DOE and to the generators in California, I find it impossible to believe the ISO’s contention that it made purchases under the DOE Orders in only 5 days.
+Accordingly, I believe on each of the days the ISO filed certifications with the DOE, that it intended to and in fact did make purchases of energy and capacity under the DOE Orders.

 THE ISO’S CRITERIA FOR DETERMINING DOE SALES IS FLAWED